James Stewart (solicitor): Legal career

 He is ranked as a leading individual in the 2015 edition of Legal 500, Spears WMS Legal Index and in Chambers UK 2011.

 In January 2009 Stewart was appointed Governor of the IAFL and invited to become a member of the Times Law Panel, an advisory body of 100 of the country's most prominent barristers and solicitors.
 In January 2011 Stewart was named in the Lawyer Magazines 'Hot 100' listing.

 Notable cases

 Stewart has acted on a number celebrity and high-profile divorces.
-His clients have included Pricilla Waters (in her divorce against Roger Waters) and Julie Le Brocquy, producer of BAFTA award-winning Osama.
+His clients have included Priscilla Waters (in her divorce against Roger Waters) and Julie Le Brocquy, producer of BAFTA award-winning Osama.
 Stewart also successfully represented Glory Annen Clibbery in the landmark family/Human Rights Act 1998 case of Clibbery v Allan (2002), where he won at first instance and on appeal.
 He also acted for the successful claimant, Kerry Cox, in the widely publicised cohabitation case of Cox v Jones in 2004.
 His firm, Penningtons Manches, represented Guy Ritchie in his divorce with his wife Madonna.